rmat112/Amazon_Vine_Analysis/README.md

 ## Analysis and Results
 ### Analysis - Section 1
-Using the cloud ETL process, created an AWS RDS database with tables in pgAdmin, selected a dataset of furniture reviews from the Amazon Review datasets ([Furniture Dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Furniture_v1_00.tsv.gz)), and extracted the dataset into a DataFrame.
+Using the cloud ETL process, I created an AWS RDS database with tables in pgAdmin, selected a dataset of furniture reviews from the Amazon Review datasets ([Furniture Dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Furniture_v1_00.tsv.gz)), and extracted the dataset into a DataFrame.
 Then the DataFrame was transformed into four separate DataFrames that match the table schema in pgAdmin.
 Then the transformed data was uploaded into the appropriate tables.
 All steps are listed below:<br/>
 1. Create a new database with Amazon RDS.
 2. In pgAdmin, create a new database in the Amazon RDS server
 3. In pgAdmin, run a new query to create the tables for our new database.
 Now four new tables are created: customers_table, products_table, review_id_table, and vine_table